arvados/rnaseq-cwl-training/_episodes/05-scatter.md

   class: File
   location: rnaseq/reference_data/chr1-hg19_genes.gtf
 ```

-Now you can run the workflow the same way as in Lesson 2.
+{: .language-yaml }

+If you run the workflow, you will get results for each one of the
+input fastq files.

-# 4. Combining results
+# Combining results

-Each instance of the alignment workflow produces its own featureCounts
+Each instance of the alignment workflow produces its own
-file.
-However, to be able to compare results easily, we need them a
+`featurecounts.tsv` file.
+However, to be able to compare results
-single file with all the results.
+easily, we would like single file with all the results.

-The easiest way to do this is to run `featureCounts` just once at the
+We can modify the workflow to run `featureCounts` once at the end of
-end of the workflow, with all the bam files listed on the command
+the workflow, taking all the bam files listed on the command line.
-line.

-We'll need to modify a few things.
+We will need to change a few things.

 First, in `featureCounts.cwl` we need to modify it to accept either a
 single bam file or list of bam files.